qualitymanifest/foambook/README.md

 # todo

-- form datetime
-	- fix time discrepency in input display - dateutil is converting to UTC..?
-	- react-datetime looks promising
-	- separate datetime input for mobile - https://goshakkk.name/different-mobile-desktop-tablet-layouts-react/

 - form validation for:
 	- other railroads
-	- other symbols: BNSF, CSX, NS, etc
+	- other railroads' symbols

-- google user authentication

 - user page
-	- user info
-	- stats
+	- preferences

-- note counter
+	- allow for note deletion

+- query page
+	-	d3!
+	- filtering options

 - regulate how often DB can be submitted to / queried

+- form datetime
+	- react-datetime looks promising
+	- separate datetime input for mobile - https://goshakkk.name/different-mobile-desktop-tablet-layouts-react/